Packing for Kilimanjaro

-The items listed below are items that Follow Alice provides to our happy hikers at no extra cost.
+Ultimately, we want to keep you warm, safe and healthy!
+In fact, we feel so strongly about this that we have included the following equipment in all of our Kilimanjaro packages at no extra cost.
 To adhere to our Kilimanjaro safety guidelines, we recommend to use our equipment for these items.
 You are however free to bring your own if you prefer.
 If you would prefer to bring your own, add these items to your Kilimanjaro packing list.

 - Tents (double occupancy) and a private toilet tent.
 We supply high quality, four season mountain tents.

-- Sleeping bag for cold conditions (we provide and recommend high quality The North Face sleeping bags suitable for at least -10 Celsius)
+- Sleeping bag for cold conditions (we provide and recommend high quality 4 season The North Face sleeping bags suitable for at least -20° celsius)

 - Insulated sleeping mat.
-(We provide and recommend a well insulated foldable mat that with a comfort temperature of -20 degrees Celsius.)
+(We provide and recommend a well insulated foldable mat that with a comfort temperature of -20° celsius.)

 - Trekking poles.
 We supply and recommend high quality trekking poles.

-- Down Jackets that can withstand temperatures up to -20 degrees Celsius can be rented from Follow Alice at $40 per jacket.
+- Down jacket that can withstand temperatures up to -20° celsius can be rented from Follow Alice at $40 per jacket.
 We highly recommend these!